FadyWaheed11/UI-Automation-Best-Practices/README.md

   - ![carbon (1)](https://user-images.githubusercontent.com/41761100/205444382-52e54122-38ce-44b2-bbf8-480807be2814.svg)
 ## Static Factory Method
 * The most widely used technique to allow other parts of our Java programs, to get objects of a certain type, is to create public constructors.
+* There is also another technique which is that provides various advantages and it would be highly recommendable for every programmer to know.
+Classes can provide static factory methods.
+This methods are another way of returning instances.